 - 23.32.
 Initiate Attendance protocol and consider if the Child meets the threshold for Early Help or Social Care involvement.
 Make a referral evidencing the actions you have taken. - 23.33.
-Absence meets the threshold for enforcement action as outlined in the [Local Authority] Code of Conduct, Child stays on roll.
+Absence meets the threshold for enforce - 23.34. ment action as outlined in the [Local Authority] Code of Conduct, Child stays on roll.